sagarprasad63574/happy-shopping/README.md

 * If the user clicks on the logout link on the navigation bar, the user will be logout out of their account and redirected to login page.

 ## Features
+* Search (Shop)
+ * Search for a title of a product.
+Returns a list of product based on the product title
+* Category (Shop)
+ * Able to select a category located in the shop menu.
+Returns a list of products filtered by category.
+* Price (Shop)
+ * Input a min amount and a max amount to filter the products.
+Returns a list of products based on the min and max
+* Carousel (shop)
+ * Show a list of images on each product card in the products list.
+* Quantity (Cart)
+ * Increase/Decrease the quantity of each product in the cart

 ## Schema